-Central students succeed in entrance exams and securing acceptance into PA programs with help from an on-campus pre-health adviser, internship coordinator and academic advisers.
+Central students succeed in entrance exams and securing acceptance into PA programs with help from an on-campus pre-health advisor, internship coordinator and academic advisors.
 Hands-on experience is also important to secure the required number of patient contact hours, and Central helps you identify opportunities for internships and shadowing at many locations.
 Central’s pre-professional program prepares you to pursue physician assistant education in graduate school.
-With the help of your adviser, you will choose a major that best prepares you for further study.
+With the help of your advisor, you will choose a major that best prepares you for further study.